DongkunXu/EWireless_A1_V1/README.md

 ### Known issues
 :x: PDR accuracy is not high.
 Long term use has visible cumulative errors.
 There will be a difference from the real position after multiple turns. :confounded: Introducing other external parameters or algorithms for reference correction can be considered later. <br>

+## [V0.2.1 - "GNSS Accuracy"] - 2024-02-17
+Add new feature

+### Added
+:sparkles: Positioning accuracy was added.
+Users can now see the current GNSS positioning accuracy in the upper right corner of the view.<br>
+:sparkles: A visual display of positioning accuracy has been added.
+Draw a circular area around the user's position to  display positioning accuracy more intuitively.<br>

+### Changed
+:recycle: Updated the way PDR status is displayed.
+The start button now flashes to remind the user that the PDR function is running. <br>
+:recycle: The angle sensor output has been updated to address incorrect PDR angles. <br>

+### Fixed
+:hammer: Partially fixed the problem that the PDR direction does not match the actual position. <br>

+### Known issues
+:x: The PDR starting direction is wrong, which will cause the starting angle to be inconsistent with the actual starting angle :confounded: .<br>

 ****

 ### Installation